Resilience

 control plane impairments don't necessarily affect the data plane, and

-architectures with static stability and pre-provisioned capacity can
+architectures with static stability and capacity provisioned ahead of time can

 Please: